 In Sonoma County, SR 1 is generally a two-lane rural conventional highway that provides the only link to several small coastal communities.
-Within the Project limits, SR 1 is a two-lane undivided highway that runs north/south, with eleven-foot-wide lanes and shoulders vary from zero to four-feet.
+Within the Project limits, SR 1 is a two-lane undivided highway that runs north-south, with eleven-foot-wide lanes and zero- to four-foot shoulders.